sharad461/nepali-translator/README.md

 A report on this project is available [here](https://drive.google.com/open?id=16F4e1Wr3ElosFnoVfZrEId4N0be2JPG4).

 The parallel data we prepared can be found [here](https://drive.google.com/open?id=1UThfJKJFvDgTu263DNbz-WPNLqoARZ_0).
+The bigger (final) corpus can be found [here](https://drive.google.com/file/d/1FB3vlqlLXTEjyY28z7bmxMCG0oZxyeiU/view?usp=share_link).

 `data_cleaning` directory has the scripts that implement the cleaning methods discussed in the report.